Why Drivers Lack Motorcycle Awareness

 The top causes of motorcycle crashes often include speeding, failure to yield, unsafe lane changes, and drunk driving.
 However, we cannot ignore the impact of distracted driving.
 In 2019, more than 17% of all Texas crashes involved a distracted driver, and many experts believe distracted driving is underreported.

-Motorcyclist Receives Settlement in Distracted Teen Driver CrashRead More
+Motorcyclist Receives $1.5 Million Settlement in Distracted Teen Driver CrashRead More

 Inattention, whether due to texting or “multitasking,” is often at play in a car-motorcycle wreck.
 However, most drivers will deny all wrongdoing, even if the facts are against them.
 To fight back, you’ll need access to their phone records and electronic data before the evidence is destroyed or lost.